gvwilson/sensibleadventures/shapers/shapers.md

    * **Coordination**: how coordinated are you?

-   An average fully-grown human has a score of 10 for each.
+   An average fully-grown human has a score of 10 for each, but there aren't any "average humans" left in the world.
    Averages for other kinds of characters are listed later.

 2. Every character has one extra score that depends on these three: